COVESA/iot-event-analytics/src/sdk/python/examples/integrations/agent-network/README.md

 1. _ChargeRequest_ is received by ChargeApiTalent
 2. ChargeApiTalent send a _ChargeOffer_
-3. _ChargeOffer_ is recieved by ChargingStationTalent and starts the transaction 3.1. - GetCrendential()
+3. _ChargeOffer_ is received by ChargingStationTalent and starts the transaction 3.1. - GetCrendential()
 3.2. - Verify()
 3.3. - PostOfferAccept()